<<Return to Index To see images full-size, click on the image

 It was named in English; tennis, after all, was an English sport.
 Two of these young men, Felipe Pichardo and Ventura Martinez—two lawyers who had just graduated from the University of Havana—were instrumental in assisting the women in setting up the Club.
 Excellent tennis players both, they drafted the bylaws, drew up leases, obtained permits, navigated the city’s bureaucracy, guaranteed loans—and also cleared brush, hauled bricks, sand, and furniture, mixed cement, and tended to the club’s workhorse.

-When the Tennis—the name everyone in Camaguey used for the club—celebrated its twenty-fifth anniversary it was already one of the premier institutions in Cuba, receiving distinguished guests from all over the world, hosting championships and fielding players in tournaments throughout the country and abroad.
+When the club opened in 1919, 106 ladies joined as founding members.
+And when the Tennis—the name everyone in Camaguey used for the club—celebrated its twenty-fifth anniversary it was already one of the premier institutions in Cuba, receiving distinguished guests from all over the world, hosting championships and fielding players in tournaments throughout the country and abroad.
 Its women-only membership policy was unique.

 Men held guest-member status and paid no dues.
 In theory they could be expelled at any time for any reason and without recourse.
 By 1944, the Tennis had grown into a significant philanthropic and cultural institution for Camaguey and vicinity.
 Its directors and officers were continually refreshed with up-and-coming young members and the Tennis continued serving its growing list of members and the community at large until the Great Cuban Exodus that began in 1960.